bytewvr/blog/_posts/2022-10-01-GDB'ing the kernel.md

   - kernel
   - ASLR
 ---
 A short discussion about how to restore the symbol table of the Linux kernel `vmlinux`.
 To allow matching with addresses in the text segment I account for the address offset introduced by ASLR between the source and running kernel.
-With GDB set up like this I find struct member offsets.
+With GDB set up like this I find offsets of struct members used in the kernel.
 <!--more-->
 # Dressing the kernel executable
 The compressed kernel image `/boot/vmlinuz-<kernel version>` does not result in a kernel executable with a symbol table upon decompression.